wagtail-nest/wagtail-modeladmin/docs/tips_and_tricks/reversing_urls.md

 # file: wagtail_hooks.py

-from wagtail.admin.widgets import PageListingButton from wagtail.contrib.modeladmin.options import ModelAdmin, modeladmin_register
+from wagtail.admin.widgets import PageListingButton from wagtail_modeladmin.options import ModelAdmin, modeladmin_register
 from wagtail import hooks

 # Author & BlogPage model not shown in this example